incridulous-shark/Game-Off-2023/README.md

 The following will need to be installed from the Unity Asset store.
 * LeanTween (Unity Asset Store)
 ### Installation
 This project uses Unity version 2022.3.9f1.
 Once installed, launch Unity in safe mode (as it will not give you a choice).
 While in safe mode, use the package manager to install the project [Dependencies](#Dependencies) listed above.
-Once done, restart the project and all should be set!
+After all dependencies are installed Unity should automatically exit safe mode.
+If this is not the case, try restarting Unity.